 Quartet in Autumn traces the lives and thoughts of four office workers in London over the course of about a year, as they approach retirement.
 Written in 1977, Barbara Pym had herself reached the age of her protagonists and she paints a bleak picture of how the over 60s are viewed by those who are younger.

 Marcia was "ageing, slightly mad and on the threshold of retirement."
 Her colleagues "shied away from her or made only the most perfunctory remarks."
 Janice, her social worker was patronising, and her neighbour Priscilla sanctimoniously believed "the poor souls just long for somebody to talk to."

-Friday, 29 November 2019
+Friday 29 November 2019

-Wednesday, 20 November 2019
+Wednesday 20 November 2019

 'You may think that Germans are political idiots [-] and you may be right, but of one thing I can assure you, they won't be so stupid as to fall for that clown.'Such was the opinion of many in Germany in the early 1930s, including Peter Bielenberg, the lawyer husband of Christabel, an English woman who took German citizenship following her marriage.
 The Past Is My Life is based on diaries she kept while living in Germany during the rise of Hitler and the Nazis, through to the end of WW2.